SaaS modeling: 5 revenue model types that clarify your data

 Once pricing complexity increases (e.g., multiple tiers, usage-based components, frequent experimentation) or the scale of customer data grows, it becomes vital to upgrade to purpose-built infrastructure.

-Platforms like Orb provide a robust and scalable solution for managing pricing, billing, and revenue data.
+Platforms like Orb provide a scalable solution for managing pricing, billing, and revenue data.
 Orb ingests raw event data and decouples it from pricing metrics, which allows for easy experimentation and accurate billing.

 Advantages of dedicated systems